mzsoftsoftware/RollScript/README.md

 ## About

-RollScript is developed and maintained by [MZ Software GmbH](https://www.mzsoft.de).
+RollScript is developed and maintained by **MZ Software GmbH**.

-For more information about MZ Software GmbH, please visit [www.mzsoft.de](https://www.mzsoft.de).
+For more information about MZ Software GmbH, visit [www.mzsoft.de](https://www.mzsoft.de).